-The big publishers making digital an equal part of their strategy
+The big publishers making digital a part of their strategy

 Finally!
 The big publishers are starting to realise that to keep up with the times and cater to the expanding reading habits of their audiences, they need to include digital as a balanced part of their strategy.